 The most interesting part is that the wheels and tires who would be able to expand by increasing their width.
 This would permit the riders to reduce the surface pressure on the ground, modify energy consumption, and even reduce noise levels.
 The Paspartu would be designed to easily cross various densities of mud and sensitive areas, covered with living plants, whilst reducing damage to a minimum.

 The tire’s air pressure could also be modified in each wheel depending on the surface that needed to be crossed or the speed at which the driver needed to travel.
 The idea here is to optimize the wheel’s characteristics (width, diameter, and internal pressure) depending on the situation.

 Since noise varies based on the tire’s contact with the ground and its stiffness, it would be possible to have a noise reduction switch in the dashboard that could change the characteristics of the vehicle to make it quieter.

 What it’s used for

 The Paspartu could be used as an exploration vehicle capable of moving through most terrains.
 It would float well enough to carry two passengers and their equipment.
 It could be used by explorers, scientist, hunters, surveyors, land owners, etc. I think there would be an added value if we could modify the vehicle’s wheel width and air pressure on the fly.

-The Paspartu concept was developed in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
+The Paspartu concept was developed in December 2015 by Charles Bombardier in collaboration with Juan Garcia Mansilla, an Industrial Designer from Argentina.
 He graduated from the University of Buenos Aires in 2012.
 Juan currently works as a senior designer at a product design firm and as a freelancer.
 Juan also created the design of the Canopi tree crossing vehicle and the Trident jet boat concept.